Sesame Street Muppet Lily Becomes First to Face Homelessness

 Instead of playing out on TV, Lily's story will be featured in online videos.
 "The goal is really to give service providers, parents, teachers tools in order to address homelessness with children, in order to talk about it and raise awareness of the issue from a child's perspective and also to help children experiencing homelessness feel less alone," Westin said.

-Last year, the show introduced Julia, Sesame Street's first Muppet with autism.
-In 2016, Zari, a female Afghan Muppet, joined Baghch-e Simsim, Afghanistan's version of Sesame Street.
+Last year, the show introduced Julia, Sesame Street's first muppet with autism.
+In 2016, Zari, a female Afghan muppet, joined Baghch-e Simsim, Afghanistan's version of Sesame Street.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.